TRSTN4/br4nch/docs/functions/create/create.layer.md

 > ┗━ Animals
 > ```
 >
-> To create multiple layer(s) in the same function call, you can use list for the `layer` argument.
+> To create multiple layer in the same function call, you can use list for the `layer` argument.
 >
 > ```python
 > >>> br4nch.create.layer(branch="MyBranch", layer=["Sublayer One", "Sublayer Two"], position="1")